ralixjs/ralix/docs/PHILOSOPHY.md

-# Ralix Vision and Philosophy
+# Ralix Design, Vision and Philosophy

 Ralix is a microframework with the goal to provide barebones and utilities to help enhance your current Rails (server-side) HTML, using ES6.
 It pairs really well with Turbolinks and the Rails UJS adapter.